Open Letter To

 Thanks for expressing your outrage and asking for "heads to roll".

 I was planning on writing a letter of thanks and encouragement right after that program, but I kept putting it off.
-What prompted me to write was Rick Santelli's tirade yesterday (2009 Feb 19) in which he blamed people re-doing their bathrooms for his pain.
-Mis-directed --- and way, way late.
+What prompted me to write was Rick Santelli's tirade yesterday (2009 Feb 19) in which he blamed people re-doing their bathrooms for the 2008-2009 financial meltdown.
+Mis-directed --- way, way off-target.

 I saw Santelli's tirade on Squawk Box this morning (2009 Feb 20).
 The co-hosts of that program encouraged emails to firstname.lastname@example.org, so I wrote a response (link here).

 In my response to Squawk Box, I list a bunch of outrages.
 I think that some correspond to some that you have mentioned on your show.